nl900/Kubernetes-App/README.md

 ### To run
 Download the kubernetesapp-chart directory</br>
 cd into the directory
+Run the command

 > helm install kubernetesapprelease ./kubernetesapp-chart/

 Check deployments on the kubernetes cluster
 > kubectl get all --selector app=kubernetesapp

+Map local host port to Service port
 > kubectl port-forward service/kubernetesapprelease-service 9999:8888

 Navigate to localhost:9999